 Congested assignment (e.g. Ortuzar and Willumsen, 2002; Sheffi, 1985) assumes that route choice, via the network loading, leads to congestion, which in turn affects route choice.
 In this context, it is important to consider which mode(s) actually cause congestion.
 Until the present study was done, MATSim was designed for car traffic as congested mode.
-However, from Section 3 it is clear that this would not work for Patna since both motorcycle and bicycle are more important modes than car, and they cause congestion as well.
-MATSim was in fact previously applied to another congested mode, namely pedestrian, by re-scaling speed, flow capacity, and storage capacity (Lämmel et al., 2008), but these are link parameters.
+However, from Sec.
+3 it is clear that this would not work for Patna since both motorcycle and bicycle are more important modes than car, and they cause congestion as well.
+MATSim was in fact previously applied to another congested mode, namely pedestrian, by re-scaling speed, flow capacity, and storage capacity (Lämmel et al., 2008).
+Yet, these are link parameters, which means that the approach only works as long as the moving items are all the same.
 For this study, we extended the mobility simulation with the option of associating the congested mode with a vehicle type, which has maximum speed and passenger car units as attributes.
-This lays the foundation for having multiple congested modes, which is discussed in Section 5.6.
-The calculation of passenger car units is discussed in Section 5.3.
+This lays the foundation for having multiple congested modes, which is discussed in Sec.
+5.6.
+The calculation of passenger car units is discussed in Sec.
+5.3.
 The maximum (network) speeds of car, motorcycle and bicycle are set to 60, 60 and 15 km/h respectively.